What is Pediatrics?: Course Fees 2025, Subjects, Top Colleges, Admissions

 Specialized pediatricians, like those in pediatric surgery or neonatology, tend to command higher earnings.
 While pediatrics may not always be as high-paying as some other medical specializations, the field offers long-term stability, growth opportunities, and the personal fulfilment of working with children and improving their health outcomes.

-Q: Is Pediatrician a good career option?
+Q: Is career after Pediatrician course a good option?

 A: